lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session06_say.md

 + "Select Team Data" will appear.
 Click on that and choose the team dataset from the drop-down menu.
 Then hit **Play**.
 (If you don't see any data to select in the Team Data menu, go back to the instructions in Session 4 to see how to upload your team dataset.)

 Now check what you're seeing against what we're showing on the screen.
-It should look the same, except that it will have YOUR  name at the **top left**, and YOUR name and photo at the **top right**, and YOUR team's dataset listed in the **blue bar of the main section above the model diagram, here**.
+It should have your TEAM name at the **top left**, and YOUR name and photo at the **top right**, and YOUR team's dataset listed in the **blue bar of the main section above the model diagram, here**.

 Also, depending on the size of your monitor and whether your browser window is full-screen or less, you might see more or less than what we're showing of the model diagram.
 The model screen is a dynamic graphic, so the main model diagram will adjust if you re-size the browser window.
    +  On a PC, you can re-size your screen to get more or less of the diagram to show up at once by clicking the **stacked boxes icon in the far top right** of your computer screen.